ksflow/ksflow/docs/crds.md

 **Important Notes**:
 - Be VERY careful if changing properties, as they will trigger updates in all objects that reference the ClusterKafkaClusterConfig.
 - Setting the securityProtocol to SSL is strongly recommended.
 See [security.md](./security.md) for details.
-- Take care when setting the topicPrefix (ref: https://kafka.apache.org/documentation/#multitenancy-topic-naming).
+- Take care when selecting the topicPrefix.
+See [topic-names.md](./topic-names.md) for details.

 ### KafkaTopic